Marine protected area: Greater Caribbean

 The Greater Caribbean subdivision encompasses an area of about 5700000 km2 of ocean and 38 nations.
 The area includes island countries like the Bahamas and Cuba, and the majority of Central America.
-The Convention for Protection and Development of the Marine Environment of the Wider Caribbean Region (better known as the Cartagena Convention) was established in 1983.
-Protocols involving protected areas were ratified in 1990.
+The Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region (better known as the Cartagena Convention) was established in 1983.
+A protocol involving protected areas was ratified in 1990.
 As of 2008, the region hosted about 500 MPAs.
 Coral reefs are the best represented.

 Two networks are under development, the Mesoamerican Barrier Reef System (a long barrier reef that borders the coast of much of Central America), and the "Islands in the Stream" program (covering the Gulf of Mexico).

 Asia

 Southeast Asia is a global epicenter for marine diversity.
 12% of its coral reefs are in MPAs.
 The Philippines have some the world's best coral reefs and protect them to attract international tourism.
 Most of the Philippines' MPAs are established to secure protection for its coral reef and sea grass habitats.
 Indonesia has MPAs designed for tourism and relies on tourism as a main source of income.